wjbarng/INFO441-Wholesale/README.md

 16: order: If user is authenticated, a history of user's orders will be shown
 17. signin:
 * Get: Returns the signin page
-* Post: Signs the user in
+* Post: Signs the user in given username and password post parameters
 18. signout: Signs out the user
 19. register:
 * Post: Creates a new user